Rheumatoid arthritis (RA) is one of the most common forms of arthritis.

 - methylprednisolone (Medrol, Methacort, Depopred, Predacorten)

-These drugs fight off the damage caused by autoimmune diseases such as RA.
+These drugs fight the damage caused by autoimmune diseases such as RA.
 However, these drugs can also make you more prone to illness and infection.
-If your doctor gives you one of these drugs, they’ll watch you closely during treatment.
+If your doctor prescribes one of these drugs, they’ll monitor you closely during treatment.

-These drugs come in oral and injectable forms.
-They include:
+These drugs come in oral and injectable forms, like cyclophosphamide (Cytoxan).

 Work with your doctor to find the RA treatment that works best for you.
 With so many options available, you and your doctor are likely to find one that eases your RA symptoms and improves your quality of life.